jbk2/fakebook/README.md

   - Posts
     - limit visible length of post.body's enabling reveal all in whole post in a modal
     - allow new post attachment files to preview pdfs as well as images
+    - limit new post file attachment UI (& backend) to 6 files